 The Takata airbag is just one example of an unsafe product that has been recalled.
 Other dangerous products that have been recalled in recent weeks include:

 You can keep track of product recalls by regularly visiting the recall page of the Consumer Product Safety Commission website.
+Product liability attorneys regularly hold manufacturers responsible for these offenses.

 People who know they have food allergies usually take care to read product labels before eating a food that could produce a life-threatening reaction.
 Unfortunately, some food labels are inaccurate, creating unexpected risks for food allergy sufferers.